gogins/silencio/README.md

 Currently, the environments I recommend for musicians are csound.node running in [NW.js](http://nwjs.io/) on the desktop, and [Csound for Android](https://play.google.com/store/apps/details?id=com.csounds.Csound6&hl=en) for mobile devices.

 ## News

+### 29 October 2016

+I have deprecated this repository.
+It will remain as is indefinitely.
+Please use https://github.com/gogins/gogins.github.io.git, specifically the csound/silencio subdirectory, where all further development will be done.

 ### 12 October 2016